 If none of these solutions help, try contacting PayPal’s Guest Checkout help directly at 1-888-221-1161 (US) or 1-402-935-2050 (outside the US).

 You can also contact your bank to find out why your card was declined.
-All credit cards have a phone number of the back that you can call to discuss payment problems.
+All credit cards have a phone number on the back that you can call to discuss payment problems.

 If Eli tells you that you have a “temporary subscription,” you are likely paying with an e-check; Eli will grant you temporary access to all of your courses so that you can participate in your courses while your payment is being processed.

 In some rare cases, particularly when PayPal’s servers are slow, PayPal will lose its connection with Eli and not communicate that your payment was successful.
-If this happens, please contact us at firstname.lastname@example.org and provide as much detail as possible.
-It would be most helpful to forward your PayPal receipt.
+If this happens, please contact us at [email protected] and provide as much detail as possible.
+It would be most helpful to forward your PayPal receipt or send the Transaction ID.

-Contact Eli Review Customer Support, describe your problem as thoroughly as possible (including forwarding your PayPal receipt if you received one), and we’ll do everything we can to help.
+Contact Eli Review Customer Support, describe your problem as thoroughly as possible (including forwarding your PayPal receipt or listing your PayPal Transaction ID if you received one), and we’ll do everything we can to help.